 The Good Son’s fundamental sin?
-Forsaking God’s (and his father’s) gift of life.
+Forsaking God’s (and his father’s) gift of love and life.

 It’s obvious that the family was wildly wealthy.
 The fact that the father could give the Prodigal half the family’s inheritance and still maintain his farm for however long his son was away; the fact that he had hired servants who could take up the work abandoned; the fact that he could afford to throw a party upon the son’s return.
 All of these point to a household that didn’t have to worry about money, even after giving half of it away.

 The Prodigal Son recognizes the wealth available and the opportunities latent therein and decides to take a huge fucking bite out of the bounty to see what there is of life out there to be lived.1 Yes, it’s an act of profound selfishness and disregard, but my God, what a life he lived for a while.

 Thing is, I think we so often focus on the sin of his acts that we miss the latent hint of salvation.2